Forking in Short and Tame Abstract Elementary Classes: Preliminaries

-Along with types comes a notion of saturation.
-This is sometimes called `Galois saturation', but, as above, we drop the adjective `Galois'.
-A degree of saturation will be necessary when we deal with our independence relation, so we offer a definition here.
+Along with types comes a notion of saturation, called Galois saturation.
+A degree of Galois saturation will be necessary when we deal with our independence relation, so we offer a definition here.
 Additionally, we include a lemma of Shelah that characterizes saturation by model homogeneity.

 \begin{defin} \begin{enumerate}